sagefy/sagefy/docs/updates-list.md

 This is a reverse chronological listing of updates on Sagefy's progress.
 I will try to do these biweekly.

+## UPDATE -- 2019 Apr 1

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2019 Mar 18 - 2019 Apr 1

+- There are now subjects on the site, and you can add them to your list of subjects.
+- Switched to a new domain for shortening: https://sgfy.xyz

+### Upcoming Two Weeks: 2019 Apr 1 - 2019 Apr 14

+- I'm close to being able to create a new subject.
+- Then getting to implementing the learning experience :) Hoping to have this complete in this period.

+### Feedback

+Feel free to reply to this address!
+You can also go to https://sgfy.xyz/issues and add feedback or ideas there.

 ## UPDATE -- 2019 Mar 18

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.